-Surprisingly, the Early Years Foundation Stage (EYFS) guidelines currently state that just one person with a current paediatric first aid certificate (12 hours) should be available when children are present or on outings.
-Like many, we believe that that is simply just not enough.
+The Early Years Foundation Stage (EYFS) guidelines state that only one person with a current paediatric first aid certificate (12 hours) needs to be available when children are present.
+Worryingly, the same applies to outings.

-As part of gaining Millie’s Mark all settings must ensure that staff are trained in either:
+As part of gaining Millie’s Mark, all settings must ensure that staff are trained in either:

-Millie’s Mark in mind.
-Millie’s Mark does not have a preferred supplier for paediatric first aid.
-Nurseries are free to choose a provider of their choice.
+Millie’s Mark does not have a preferred supplier for paediatric first aid, so nurseries are free to choose a provider of their choice.

 For more information about Millie’s Mark – visit www.milliesmark.com